dcdpr/did-btcr2/chapters/CRUD-Operations.md

 byte is the version and the network, with the version minus one in the low nibble and the value from the network table in the high nibble.
 The Genesis Bytes are then appended to the first byte to produce the input bytes.
-Encode the input bytes using the bech32m algorithm with the human readable part (hrp) value set to the ASCII value of either ‘k’ or ‘x’, depending on the type of the identifier.
-For btcr2 DIDs generated from an initial secp256k1 public key, use ‘k’ for btcr2 DIDs generated with a Genesis Document, use ‘x’.
-The result of the encoding is the method specific identifier.
-Prepend the method specific identifier with the ASCII string ‘did:btcr2:’ to create the DID.
+Encode the input bytes using the bech32m algorithm with the human-readable part (hrp) value set to the ASCII value of either ‘k’ or ‘x’, depending on the type of the identifier.
+For btcr2 DIDs generated from an initial secp256k1 public key, use ‘k’ for btcr2 DIDs generated from an Initial DID Document, use ‘x’.
+The result of the encoding is the method-specific identifier.
+Prepend the method-specific identifier with the ASCII string ‘did:btcr2:’ to create the DID.

 NOTE: In future versions of this algorithm, it is expected that the version